alanjoshythomas/xGmodel/README.md

 # xGmodel
-As part of university curciullum, made an xG model(expected goals in football) using data from Understat
+As part of the university curriculum, improvised an xG model(expected goals in football) using data from Understat.